Farwaykorse/Learning/cpp/exceptions.md

     [*Note* 1](#throw_note_1)
 - `std::logic_error` logical violations of preconditions or class invariants.
   These are bugs that should be fixed, or caught at the source.
-  Or if the case, propagated up to where can be determined if it is a runttime error.
+  Or if the case, propagated up to where can be determined if it is a runtime error.
 Such that it can be handled at the source.
   - `std::invalid_argument` invalid arguments.
   - `std::length_error` exceeding maximum allowed size for an object, as